zilexa/Homeserver/filesystem/FILESYSTEM-EXPLAINED.md

 ## Option 1: all your data easily fits on a single disk
-- If your data does not fill much more than half of a single drive and the data does not grow fast, there is no need for data pooling.
+- If your data does not fill much more than half of a single drive and the data does not grow fast, there is no need for RAID or data pooling.
+- Also no need for RAID or MergerFS pooling if you can clearly seperate data per drive and the data will never exceed the size of the drive, for example: media downloads on drive 0, personal files of users A and B on drive 1 and personal files of users C and D on drive 2.
 - In addition to the single data drive, you would want at least 1 backup drives inside your system.
 Also see [Step 7.
 Configure & Run Backups](https://github.com/zilexa/Homeserver#step-7---configure--run-backups).
 - If you do need more storage in the future, you can always add a drive and move to option 2.

 ## Option 2: individual filesystems, drives pooled via MergerFS
 _A more home-friendly and economical solution:_
-Instead of using any type of RAID, consider why that would be a default option?
+- Instead of using any type of RAID, consider why that would be a default option?
 Your #1 goal is to have a single storage path, for all your data, regardless whether it is spread over multiple drives.
 For that, _RAID is not the default option_.
-Because this is called drive pooling.
+Because 1) Linux already requires you to map physical drives to folders (you can map each drive to a subfolder).
+- Besides that, if you really need a single folder with multiple underlying drives (not subfolders), this is called _drive pooling_.
 It is just an extra convenience of RAID.
 But you can also simply use a drive pooling tool, that only pools the drives into a single path! (while keeping them accessible seperatly).
 This tool is MergerFS.

 Reasons to use MergerFS:
 1. You only need drive pooling.
 2. MergerFS has a slight drawback in speed, this should not be an issue for most users.
 3. BTRFS Single is not secure enough for your personal data.
 4. BTRFS Raid1 isn't for everyone: You need twice the disks, this can be uneconomical.
 When your data grows >50% of disks you need more disks again.
-5. RAID (single/raid1) is not a backup.
+5. RAID (single/raid1) is not a backup, even though raid1 can protect against single drive failure, there is a big chance both drives will fail as there is equal usage and wear.
 This means you still need other drives to store backups on.

 ### Benefits of using individual drives, pooled through MergerFS:
 - Drives each have _individual BtrFS_ filesystems: metadata is duplicated to help the filesystem recover itself from errors/corruption..